In this case, you can set the cost using pricing components.

 In each component, limit it to the appropriate number of days.

-Or you can specify a single formula from the number of booked days.
+Alternatively, you can set a single formula based on the number of days booked.

-$1000 is multiplied by the number of booked days and divided by the number of days in a month.
+$1000 is multiplied by the number of booked days that are divided by 31 (a number of days in a month).

 1000 * Ceiling([INTERVALS]/31)